Ray 'Crash' Corrigan

 1902 - 1976

-Special Thanks to Minard Coons for providing most all of these wonderful photos of his friend, Ray Corrigan
+Special Thanks to Minard Coons for providing many of these wonderful photos of his friend, Ray Corrigan

 (Courtesy of Minard Coons)

-Raymond Bernard was born in Milwaukee, Wisconsin on February 14, 1902.
-He had been on the Hollywood scene since the early 1930s, working as a physical fitness instructor to some of the Tinseltown celebrities.
-A good looking guy with lots of muscles, he wound up at MGM as a muscular stand-in and double for Johnny Weissmuller of Tarzan fame, and in walk-ons and bit-parts in films such as MUTINY ON THE BOUNTY.
-During these early days, he was Ray Bernard.
-The name change to Ray Corrigan would occur during his first year at Republic Pictures.
+His early Hollywood career is sketchy.
+Appears he made his way to Tinseltown in the early 1930s, working as a physical fitness instructor to some of the celebrities.
+A good looking guy with lots of muscles, he wound up at MGM as a muscular stand-in and double for Johnny Weissmuller of Tarzan fame.
+And he did walk-ons and bit-parts in films such as MUTINY ON THE BOUNTY.
+The name change to Ray Corrigan occurred during his first year at Republic Pictures.

-Right, Ray Corrigan, bare-chested and with curled hair, as "Apollo' in a tender scene from the comedic fantasy NIGHT LIFE OF THE GODS (Universal, 1935).
-[Tidbit: the author of NIGHTLIFE was Thorne Smith, who penned the 'Topper' novel which also became a movie --- remember the ghosts of Marion and George Kerby haunting and creating chaos for poor ol' Topper.]
+Right - Ray Corrigan, bare-chested and with curled hair, as 'Apollo' in a tender scene from the comedic fantasy NIGHT LIFE OF THE GODS (Universal, 1935).

 (Courtesy of Minard Coons)